 Several suggestions for databases to search are listed below.
 But we recommend you consult the Subject Research Guide in your field for a more extensive list.
 See http://unimelb.libguides.com/

 Do not search both Medline and PubMed.
-Medline is a subset of the PubMed database platform.
-Medline (Ovid) searches are equivalent to searching all of PubMed.
+Medline (Ovid, Ebsco, Web of Science) searches are equivalent to searching all of PubMed.

 Extensive systematic reviews can include Web of Science Core Collection and/or Scopus.
 They may be used to follow up references and related articles of key included papers.
-Google Scholar may be used for a simplified one line version of the search strategy.
-Often the use of Google Scholar is restricted to a few pages of results.
+Google Scholar may be used for a simplified one line version of the search strategy however its use is often restricted to a few pages of results.

 Most databases offer a thesaurus or list of available subject headings that can be allocated to an article by the author or indexer.

 Use of the preferred term is a powerful and controlled way of directly accessing most if not all of the material within a field of study.The lists of preferred terms in Medline (MeSH), Embase (Emtree)) and Psycinfo are particularly extensive.
 Each is a hierarchical arrangement of broader terms, preferred and related terms, and narrower terms, designed to map the context and content of their respective fields.